Entertain the kids with this homemade Thanksgiving place card craft activity.

-You’ll only need about 30 minutes to make these easy place cards.
-And the best part is that you probably have most of the supplies on hand.
+You’ll only need about 30 minutes to make these cute little place cards.
+The best part is that you probably have most of the supplies on hand!

 This can be a fun little project for yourself, but take note that it’s easily adaptable for a craft to make with children this time of year.

 You can turn this into a science or nature adventure and start it out with leaf-hunting with the kids.
-Allow them to discover the different variety of shapes, textures and colors of tree leaves that you have in your area.
+Allow them to discover the different varieties of shapes, textures, and colors of tree leaves that you have in your area.

 When it comes time to assemble the turkeys, be careful with smaller parts and the use of a hot glue gun with smaller children.
 You might want to make larger turkeys with larger leaves, buttons, construction paper shapes, and glue sticks.

 Gather Your Thanksgiving Place Card Supplies